-2.2 (new) Ensure access to instructional technology, training and professional development to support quality of instruction across all modalities.
+2.2 Ensure access to instructional technology, training and professional development to support quality of instruction across all modalities.

-- 2.2.1 Support alignment of online courses to CVC-OEI and Universal Design for Learning (UDL) standards to ensure courses are equitable, engaging, and effective for students. - 2.2.2 Ensure all faculty, staff, and students have access to the hardware and software technology resources needed to provide instruction in multiple modalities (EMP 4.10). - 2.2.3 Provide training and ongoing professional development to ensure new technology resources facilitate quality teaching and learning (EMP 4.11).
+- 2.2.1 Provide support for faculty to learn current standards (i.e., CVC-OEI, accessibility standards, Universal Design for Learning) to ensure courses are equitable, engaging, and effective for students. - 2.2.2 Ensure all faculty, staff, and students have access to the hardware and software technology resources and training needed for instruction in multiple modalities (EMP 4.10). - 2.2.3 Provide training needed to ensure new technology resources facilitate quality teaching and learning.